mkaand/btcturk/README.md

-#THis is old version of my code.
+##This is old version of my code.
 BTCTurk API will be change soon.
 Please use new version:
 https://github.com/mkaand/BTCTurkPRO-RSSFeed

 ## BTCTurk Order/Withdraw/Deposit RSS Feed v1.0